Octagon-simon/octaValidate/README.md

 ```
 ### FILE VALIDATION

-You can validate: **accept, size, minsize, maxsize, totalsize, totalminsize and totalmaxsize** by providing it as an attribute to the file input element.
+You can validate: **accept, accept-mime, size, minsize, maxsize** by providing it as an attribute to the file input element.

+- accept - Use this attribute to list out the file extensions allowed for upload
-- accept - Use this attribute to list out the file types allowed for upload
+- accept - Use this attribute to list out the file MIME types allowed for upload.
+It supports a wildcard eg audio/*
-- size (2mb) `single` - This means that the file provided must be 2mb in size
+- size (2mb) `single or multiple` - This means that the file provided must be 2mb in size
-- minsize (5mb) `single` - This means that the file provided must be up to 5mb or more.
+- minsize (5mb) `single or multiple` - This means that the file provided must be up to 5mb or more.
-- maxsize (5mb) `single` - This means that the file provided must be 5mb or less.
+- maxsize (5mb) `single or multiple` - This means that the file provided must be 5mb or less.
-- totalsize (2mb) `multiple` - This means that all files provided must have a size equal to 2mb.
-- totalminsize (5mb) `multiple` - This means that all files provided must have a size that is up to 5mb or more.
-- totalmaxsize (5mb) `multiple` - This means that all files provided must have a size that is 5mb or less.

-> `multiple` means that the file upload type must have a multiple attribute to support more than one file.

-Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/file.html) to learn more about validating a file input element with octavalidate.
+Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/file.html) to learn more about validating a file input element.

 ## API METHODS